sparetimedevs/ami-desktop/README.md

 Ami (Accessible music information) desktop is a desktop application with various music related capabilities.

+## Functionality

+### Simple piano

+A very simple implementation of a digital piano.

+Limitations:

+- Not right key layout
+- Not all keys

+### Graphic music notation drawer and player

+Draw and play graphic music notation

+Limitations:

+- Only support for 4 measures
+- Only support for 4/4 time signature

 ## License

     Copyright (c) 2023 sparetimedevs and respective authors and developers.